pyadmell/deep-reinforcement-learning-udacity/README.md

 ```bash
 conda activate drlnd
 ```
-6. Clone the [Udacity's deep-reinforcement-learning repository](https://github.com/udacity/deep-reinforcement-learning), and navigate to the repository folder to install the additional dependencies.
+6. Clone the [Udacity's deep-reinforcement-learning repository](https://github.com/udacity/deep-reinforcement-learning), and navigate to the repository folder to install the additional dependencies including the ML-Agents toolkit, and a few more Python packages required for this project:
 ```bash
 git clone https://github.com/udacity/deep-reinforcement-learning.git
 cd deep-reinforcement-learning